simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2025-02-06
+<br />**This image is owned by:**  Lorand Fenyes
+<br />**Title of the image:**  IC 2574: Coddington's Nebula
+<br />**Description for the image:**  Grand spiral galaxies often seem to get all the glory, flaunting their young, bright, blue star clusters in beautiful, symmetric spiral arms.
+But small, irregular galaxies form stars too.
+In fact dwarf galaxy IC 2574 shows clear evidence of intense star forming activity in its telltale reddish regions of glowing hydrogen gas.
+Just as in spiral galaxies, the turbulent star-forming regions in IC 2574 are churned by stellar winds and supernova explosions spewing material into the galaxy's interstellar medium and triggering further star formation.
+A mere 12 million light-years distant, IC 2574 is part of the M81 group of galaxies, seen toward the northern constellation Ursa Major.
+Also known as Coddington's Nebula, the lovely island universe is about 50,000 light-years across, discovered by American astronomer Edwin Coddington in 1898.
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/289_lorand_fenyes_coddington_ic2574_nagy.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).